 This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
 The opinions expressed in the educational activity are those of the faculty.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.

-The views and opinions expressed in this educational activity are those of the faculty and do not necessarily represent the views of Evolve, Retina Today, or Bausch & Lomb.
+The views and opinions expressed in this educational activity are those of the faculty and do not necessarily represent the views of Evolve, Glaucoma Today and CollaborativeEYE, or Bausch & Lomb.

 Glaucoma, a progressive disease, is the leading cause of irreversible blindness worldwide.1 Approximately 3 million people in the United States are undergoing glaucoma treatment.2 In today’s clinical setting, prostaglandin analogues (PGAs) are routinely used as the first-line treatment for the majority of patients.
 These treatments are not always successful at maintaining ideal IOP or in preventing visual field deterioration, however, leading many patients to be prescribed multiple medications before their IOP has stabilized.